-A region is defined so as to represent approximately one eighth of the total financial membership of all the Membership Societies.
+A region is defined so as to represent approximately one quarter of the total financial membership of all the Membership Societies.

-The Management Committtee may, from time to time second additional people to assist with special projects or to bring specific skills or knowledge to the table
+The Management Committee may, from time to time second additional people to assist with special projects or to bring specific skills or knowledge to the table

-All Committee Members are appointed for a two year term with half the positions by rotation available for election at each Annual General Meeting.
+All Management Committee Members are appointed for a two-year term with half the positions available, by rotation, for election at each Annual General Meeting.

-Nominations are called prior to each Annual General Meeting for membership of the Committee from regions where their representative is retiring as a result of rotation.
+Nominations are called for (and elections held) prior to each Annual General Meeting for membership of the Management Committee from Regions where their representative is retiring as a result of rotation or has resigned.